 Barley varieties are classified as either six-row or two-row depending on the physical arrangement of the kernels on the plant.
 Barley is also described as hulled or hull-less by the presence of beards, or awns, covering the kernels.
 Six-row barley is grown primarily in North Dakota, Minnesota, South Dakota, and Idaho.
 Two-row barley is grown in Montana, Idaho, Colorado, Wyoming, Washington, Oregon, and California.

 Barley is one of the most highly adapted cereal grains with production occurring in climates ranging from sub-Arctic to subtropical.
 Because of its use in malt production, barley is grown in many areas of the world for cultural as well as economic reasons.
 The United States is the world’s seventh largest producer of barley.
-The European Union-27 (EU-27) is, by far, the largest producer with a 41% market share.
-Russia and Ukraine produce 12% and 8%, respectively.
+The European Union-27 (EU-27) is, by far, the largest producer with followed by Russia and Ukraine.

-In 2011, the top three barley-producing states were Idaho (46.5 million bushels), Montana (31 million bushels) and North Dakota (16.5 million bushels).
+In 2016, the top three barley-producing states were Idaho (62 million bushels), Montana (46.8 million bushels) and North Dakota (42.9 million bushels).
 Prior to 2009, North Dakota was the largest producer.
-However, weather events, disease problems and competition for agricultural land from corn and soybean production has reduced North Dakota’s barley crop over the past several years.
+However, weather events, disease problems and competition for agricultural land from corn and soybean production has reduced North Dakota’s barley crop over the past several years (Statista, 2017).

 Some malting and brewing companies develop and contract for the production of specific barley varieties.
 Contract production offers malting companies a secure supply of high-quality barley and, in some cases, specific varieties.
 Such contracts offer price premiums over higher-yielding feed barley.
 These premiums are necessary to offset lower yields, higher production costs, and added weather risks.